ajvincent/es-membrane/projects/v2-es-membrane/stage_utilities/source/collections/ONETOONE_ISSUES.md

 This is a problem because secondValue is likely to be a proxy to firstValue.

-## Holding a shared internal key just by creating the binding
+## SOLVED: Holding a shared internal key just by creating the binding

 The implementation of `OneToOneStrongMap` has the following: